ecrosstexas/ecrosstexas.com-excellent/src/pages/now.md

 - Volunteering Youth Ministry

 ## Hockey
-- Coaching 12u 3x3 hockey
+- Coaching 14u hockey in the DSMHL
-- Playing for Sirius Majors
+- Playing for Sirius Majors in the SSHL

 Inspired by Derek Sivers and The [/Now Movement](https://nownownow.com/about)